7Juliaa/7Juliaa/README.md

+- Hi.
-- Hi, I’m Julia, I’m interested in games and I’m currently learning programming.
-I speak Brazilian Portuguese, English and a bit of Spanish.
+- I like games and learning any kind of things.
+- I speak Brazilian Portuguese, English and I'm studying German.
-(I'm learning Turkish and German too)

 =)